-- Motor vehicles parked on the Campus must display a decal permit which is obtained when the vehicle is registered with the Security Office.
+- 1. Motor vehicles parked on the Campus must display a decal permit which is obtained when the vehicle is registered with the Security Office.
 The decal must be permanently fixed to the lower left side of the rear window so that it is plainly visible from the rear of the vehicle.
 On convertibles or other vehicles without rear windows, the decal should be placed on the lower right side of the front windshield.
 On motorcycles or other vehicles without windshields, the decal should be displayed in any conspicuous place. - 2.
 Registration of a vehicle is accomplished by presenting to the Security Office verification of the vehicle license number and the driver's license number, and the appropriate fee listed below.
-If a decal permit is damaged or mutilated, it should be replaced promptly.
-3. A vehicle which has not been registered may be parked on Campus only after a special temporary permit has been issued by the Security Office. - No fee will be charged for the registration of the vehicles of students who are enrolled in non-credit University special or short courses. - Only one vehicle at any one time may be registered by persons who reside on the University Campus. - Commuters to the Campus may register more than one vehicle, but only one such vehicle may be on Campus at a time. - 7.
-The fees for vehicle registration are as follows:
+If a decal permit is damaged or mutilated, it should be replaced promptly. - 3.
+A vehicle which has not been registered may be parked on Campus only after a special temporary permit has been issued by the Security Office. - 4.
+No fee will be charged for the registration of the vehicles of students who are enrolled in University non-curricular courses.

+5. Only one vehicle at any one time may be registered by persona who reside on the University campus.
+At the discretion of the Director of Security, in exceptional cases resident students may register more than one vehicle, following procedures outlined in Item 6.